Chris Rea: Water Sign and Shamrock Diaries

 From 1983, Rea's music began to better reflect his wishes and capabilities, despite pressure from his record company due to the accumulated costs of the production for his first four albums.
 To keep costs low, the label decided to release the demo tapes of his fifth studio album Water Sign.
-It was the first of several successful albums Rea collaborated with producer David Richards on.
+It was the first of several successful albums on which Rea collaborated with producer David Richards.
 He also changed managers and went on a UK club tour, followed by a 60-date tour as a support act for Canadian band Saga.
 Water Sign performed far better than Rea or his team expected in Ireland and Europe, selling over half a million copies in just a few months.
 The single I Can Hear Your Heartbeat charted in Europe.
 With the album's success along with that of the subsequent Wired to the Moon (1984), which was his first Top 40 album in the UK (reaching No. 35), Rea began to focus his attention on touring continental Europe and building up a fan base.
 He established a loyal following in West Germany, and believes this audience saved his career as there was no "image-led market", but only "by music and by word of mouth".
 It was not until 1985's million-selling Shamrock Diaries, with its hit singles Stainsby Girls and Josephine, written for his wife and daughter respectively, that UK audiences began to take notice of him.

 On the Beach and Dancing with Strangers

 His international fame grew with the million-selling studio albums On The Beach (1986), and Dancing with Strangers (1987) which reached No. 2 on the UK albums chart, behind Michael Jackson's Bad, and which included his first Top 20 UK single, "Let's Dance", which reached No. 12.
 In 1986, Rea was a support act along with The Bangles and The Fountainhead for Queen at Slane Concert for an estimated 80,000 audience.
 He also performed at Milano Suono festival at stadium San Siro, Italy.
 By 1987, Rea was finally in a position to pay off the £320,000 debt he owed to the record company, and started to make significant earnings.
 He signed with Warners, who also bought Magnet Recordings.
 That year, the Dancing with Strangers world tour sold out stadium-sized venues, including two shows at Wembley Arena, and included Rea's first concerts in Australia and Japan.
-Rea's American label, Tamla Motown, had told him that should go to America and tour there for three years.
+Rea's American label, Tamla Motown, had told him that he should go to America and tour there for three years.
 Out of deference to his family, he did not do so.
 He commented that at the time he realized that "I could be as big as I liked, if I was prepared to do the touring".